-Writing the Journal will help you to document your growing knowledge of management.
-I encourage you to write in your journal after each class.
+Writing the Journal will help you to document your growing knowledge of marketing.
+I encourage you to write in your Journal after each class.
+It should become a personal lesson learned exercise that will help you to prepare for the Midterm and Final and in future projects.
+I encourage you to use a double-entry approach:

-First, capture in bullet points the main topics discussed in class.
-Then, add at least one self-reflection paragraph about the class content, activities or even related to group dynamics, main obstacles found, interesting inputs from the guest speakers, etc.
+- 1. First, capture in bullet points the main topics discussed in class.
+You don't need to include an explanation of the concepts. - 2.
+Then, add at least one self-reflection paragraph about the class content, activities, or even related to group dynamics, main obstacles found, interesting inputs from the guest speakers, etc.